Academic year 2022/23

 The conversion into apprenticeship starts measure counts the first apprenticeship start that occurs within a year (four ILR quarters) of the traineeship start.

-Of the 15,460 traineeships started in the 2021/22 academic year:
+Of the 11,610 traineeships started in the 2022/23 academic year:

 Note: For any traineeship completion where the duration of the traineeship was greater than 6 months, an additional 6-month period has been allowed to register an apprenticeship start.
-Some qualifying apprenticeship starts may occur during the 2023/24 academic year and have not yet been recorded.

 Traineeships incentive payments

-In September 2020, the government introduced employer incentive payments for traineeships, to support employers who hosted a work placement experience as part of a traineeship programme.
+In September 2020, the government introduced employer incentive payments for traineeships (opens in a new tab), to support employers who hosted a work placement experience as part of a traineeship programme.

 The scheme ran from September 2020 to July 2022 and permitted employers to claim £1,000 for each placement they hosted; provided the placement lasted minimum of 70 hours and was delivered, as a minimum, over a 10 working day duration.
 Employers could claim £1,000 for each placement, capped at 10 placements per region across the 9 English regions, in any one academic year